-The Right Way to Pay a Private Seller for a Car
+How to Pay for a Private-Party Car

 PrivateAuto Pay empowers instant, fee-free payments of any amount.
 It's like Venmo for large transactions.
+Before we get into how amazing it is, let’s look at why other avenues are less than awesome.

 1. Risky